githubuniverseworkshops/codeql/workshop-2022/README.md

 - Go to https://github.com/githubuniverseworkshops/codeql/codespaces.
 - Click **Create codespace on main**.
 - A Codespace will open in a new browser tab.
-- When the Codespace is ready, it will open a VS Code workspace file, and prompt you to open this workspace and reload.
-Accept the prompt.
+- When the Codespace is ready, it will open a VS Code workspace file `workshop-2022.code-workspace`.
+- Click **Open Workspace** in the bottom right.
 The Codespace will reload.
 - After the Codespace reloads, follow **Common setup steps (local and Codespaces)** under [On your local machine](#setup).

 ### Useful commands